Orin-beep/HOTSPOT/README.md

 # HOTSPOT: Hierarchical hOst predicTion for aSsembled Plasmid cOntigs with Transformer

-HOTSPOT's backbone is a phylogenetic tree of plasmids' hosts (bacteria) from phylum to species.
+HOTSPOT is a learning-based tool designed for plasmid host prediction.
+Its backbone is a phylogenetic tree of plasmids' hosts (bacteria) from phylum to species.
 The top-down tree search can accurately predict the hosts' taxonomic labels by incorporating the state-of-the-art language model, Transformer, in each node’s taxon classifier. __To use HOTSPOT, you only need to input plasmid sequences (complete or segmented) into the program.__

 # Required Dependencies